FamilySearch/gedcomx/specifications/json-format-specification.md

 ## Example

-The following is an example of the structure of a GEDCOM X XML Element:
+The following is an example of the structure of a GEDCOM X JSON Element:

 ```json
 {